 This tutorial involved a lot of cutting and masking to make sure all the images blended with each other.
 While placing the hot air balloon and the subject into the labyrinth I played around with scaling and sizing to have the dimensions look realistic.

-The butterflies I added were mainly for detail.
+The butterflies I added was mainly for detail.
 Thanks to PixelSquid I was able to move around the butterflies and have them at the angle I wanted.